 - Deep fry in hot oil, on low flame only.

-Tip: If the kachori get a hole anywhere, apply some paste.
+Tip: If you get hole anywhere, apply some paste.

 - Fry till golden and crisp.

-- Serve hot with green or tamarind chutney.
+Serve Kachori Recipe when hot accompanied with tamarind chutney.